Governor: China

 In the People's Republic of China, the title Governor (省长 (shěngzhǎng)) refers to the highest ranking executive of a provincial government.
 The governor is usually placed second in the provincial power hierarchy, below the secretary of the provincial Chinese Communist Party (CCP) committee (省委书记), who serves as the highest ranking party official in the province.
 Governors are elected by the provincial congresses and approved by the provincial party chief.
 All governors are not locals in the provinces which they govern.

 The title can be also used while referring to a county governor (县长).

 India

 In India, each state has a ceremonial governor appointed by the president of India.
 These governors are different from the governors who controlled the British-controlled portions of the Indian Empire (as opposed to the princely states) prior to 1947.

 A governor is the head of a state in India.
-Generally, a governor is appointed for each state, but after the 7th Constitutional Amendment, 1956, one governor can be appointed for more than one state.
+Generally, a governor is appointed for each state, but after the 7th Constitutional Amendment, of 1956, one governor can be appointed for more than one state.